May 3, 2025

 • Automated real-time inventory management

-"Precision is the foundation for successful B2C order fulfillment.
-Order accuracy is not just an important metric but a crucial factor for the entire customer experience." - Staci Americas
+"Precision is the cornerstone of successful B2C order fulfillment.
+Order accuracy is not just an important metric but a crucial factor for the overall customer experience." - Staci Americas

-Market leaders today aim for a picking accuracy of 99.5%.
+Market leaders today strive for a picking accuracy of 99.5%.
 With optimized processes and modern technology, this goal is achievable.

 Quality Management for Optimization

 A structured quality management system helps improve order accuracy in the long term.
-Here is an overview of the key measures:
+Here's an overview of the most important measures:

 Phase